 A regular exercise routine is like hydrating properly: All prevailing scientific evidence shows it to be fundamental to living a healthy life.
 Exercise can go a long way to boosting your self-confidence and body image, helping you feel more comfortable with the skin you’re in.
 And let’s face it, when we feel good about ourselves, we’re more likely to feel good enough to get undressed in front of someone else.

 Beyond how exercise can make us feel about ourselves, physical fitness can also improve our sex drive.

 To assess the effects of short (30 minute) exercise sessions on sexual function in women, researchers from the University of Austin reviewed a body of published studies on the topic.
 They concluded that acute exercise likely improves the “physiological sexual arousal in women” by increasing sympathetic nervous system activity and endocrine factors.

 Another study published in the Archives of Sexual Behavior tested whether exercise can enhance the sex drive in sedentary men.
 The researchers gathered a group of 78 sedentary but otherwise healthy men with a mean age of 48.

 For nine months, they underwent supervised group exercise for 60 minutes per day, three-and-a-half days per week on average.
 The men were asked to keep a detailed diary of their food intake, smoking habits and sexual activity throughout the study.

-On the whole, the researchers found that men in the exercise group saw an increase in sexual enhancements defined as:
+On the whole, the researchers found that men in the exercise group saw an increase in sexual enhancements defined as the following: